XFRCollective/ia-xfr/README.md

 # Internet Archive File and Metadata Management

 This repository contains scripts and commands used by XFR Collective to administer files and metadata on Internet Archive.
-Many thanks to Spencer Portée and Nıck Krabbenhöft for their contributions.

 ## Dependencies

-These scripts were written for Unix, specially Mac users.
+These scripts were written for Unix, specifically MAC/Terminal.
 Install programs in the order they are listed:

 - homebrew https://brew.sh/, or, if already installed `brew upgrade`
 - python `brew install python`